 Simplicity: A fully managed SaaS recovery service in the cloud lets you avoid the complexities and costs associated with installing hardware or having to manage and operate.

-Essential features in a recovery service
+Essential Features in a Recovery Service

-Committed activation time: Take committed activation time seriously.
+Committed activation time Take committed activation time seriously.
 When a service failure occurs during a live event, time is of the essence.
 Video recovery solutions need to provide you with additional resources that can be activated in seconds.

-Reliability: Reliability is also critical.
+Reliability Reliability is also critical.
 Ensure that your video recovery service is ready for any event by testing it, periodically.
 This is also known as performing fire drills.
 For example, with Harmonic’s VOS360 platforms, you can schedule testing on a regular basis.
 Your service is consistently and reliably tested, and at the fraction of the cost compared to hardware installations.

-Scripting: Scripting via API is another essential capability to look for in a recovery service.
+Scripting Scripting via API is another essential capability to look for in a recovery service.
 You can then fine-tune your service configuration however and whenever you want.

-Diverse feature sets: Your recovery solution for service continuity should support not only live streaming but also a wide range of features, such as scheduled playout and statmux for broadcast.
+From Source to Screen Your recovery solution for service continuity should support not only live streaming but also a wide range of features, such as scheduled playout and statmux for broadcast.
 A truly cloud-native recovery service, based on microservices, is future-proof by design.
 You get new features fast, and instant upgrades so your solution is always running at its best.

-Security: A successful video recovery service hinges on security.
+Security A successful video recovery service hinges on security.
 Premium live content, especially sports, needs to be protected.
 Look for a solution that can easily integrate DRM capabilities to ensure that only users that should have access to the content are able to view it.

 Regardless of the event or issue, you want to know you can count on continued service.
 Your goal is to have zero downtime.